 Before Robin could protest, Dean dragged her through an open door made of surprisingly fresh wood.
 Robin looked about the room, in wonder.

 The room was filled with an unnatural brightness.
 Up against the middle of the far wall was a huge bed with thin gauze curtains hanging around it.
 On one side, the curtains had been pulled back.
-Next to the bed was a tall cabinet containing a flat monitor, a flat black plastic box with rounded corners and edges, and a closed metal box with a vertical door to one side.
-On top was another flat, black box, about the size of a portable computer keyboard.
+Next to the bed was a tall black metal cabinet with a vertical door to one side.
+On top of the cabinet sat a flat monitor, with a flat black plastic box with rounded corners and edges next to it.
+In front of the monitor was another flat, black box, about the size of a portable computer keyboard.

 To the left of the bed was a wall bearing one of the tall narrow windows with which all medieval castles were built.
 A young woman looked through it.